Plant Care Lantana

 Lantana requires abundant, bright and direct light.
 Place it less than one foot from a window to ensure it receives enough light to survive 💪.
 Select your region to see how the current weather in your area affects the placement in your home 🏡.

-Lantana is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+Lantana is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+Lantana is not recommended for homes with children, cats, or dogs.

 Lantana does best in well-draining soil.
 A good soil will contain lots of organic matter such as coco coir as well as perlite or vermiculite to help with drainage.
 Adding a handful of perlite to regular store-bought potting soil should do the trick!